Oropharyngeal Cancer Symptoms You Need To Know

 Discover Natural Remedies for Pharyngitis

-Difficulty swallowing, a regular irritation in the tonsils or even occasion coughing of blood are things we should never ignore.
+Difficulty swallowing, regular irritation in the tonsils, or coughing of blood are things we should never ignore.

-- However, it’s worth noting that often times these annoyances do not mean something serious and even a tumor in the pharynx area may be benign.
+- However, it’s worth noting that these annoyances do not necessarily indicate a serious problem.
+It may even just be a benign tumor in the pharynx area.

 Unexplained weight loss